ugyenpenjor1/JSDM-Multispecies-Interaction-Model/Readme.md

-# R scripts and data to run multispecies occupancy model for two or more interacting species of Rota *et al.,* 2016 [Methods in Ecology and Evolution] (https://doi.org/10.1111/2041-210X.12587)
+# R scripts and data to replicate multispecies occupancy model for two or more interacting species (Penjor et al., 2022, Proceedings of the Royal Society B)

-This repo will demonstrate to load and run the joint species distribution model.
+This repo will demonstrate how to load and run the joint species distribution model.
 The codes are annotated for readability.

-For convenience and to remove clutter, the data have been cleaned but for security reasons (because the study species are globally endangered) we do not provide GPS locations.
+For convenience and to remove clutter, the data have been cleaned but for security reasons (globally endangered species) we do not provide GPS locations.

 Specific files included are: